crate/crate/docs/general/builtins/window-functions.rst

    ...
 FIRST_VALUE(x) OVER (w ORDER BY x)
    ...
 FROM (VALUES(1), (2), (3), (4)) as t(x)
    ...
-WINDOW w AS (ORDER BY x) SQLActionException[SQLParseException: Cannot override ORDER BY clause of window w]
+WINDOW w AS (ORDER BY x) SQLParseException[Cannot override ORDER BY clause of window w]

 It is not possible to define the ``PARTITION BY`` clause in the window definition of the :ref:`OVER` clause if it references a window definition